theatlantic/django-south/docs/customfields.rst

 (in this case, ``CharField``).

-If your custom field inherits from a core Django field, or another field for whcih there are already introspection rules, and it doesn't add any new attributes, then you probably won't have to add any rules for it, as it will inherit all those from its parents.
+If your custom field inherits from a core Django field, or another field for which there are already introspection rules, and it doesn't add any new attributes, then you probably won't have to add any rules for it, as it will inherit all those from its parents.
 In this case, a call like this should work::